abhijithremesh/SchedulingHeuristics/src/LongestCloudletFastestProcessingElement/README.md

 ## Steps

-* Random
+* LongestCloudletFastestProcessingElement

-  * For each task in the task list, find a random VM from the VM list.
+  *	Sort the cloudlets in descending order of length.
+  *	Sort the PEs across all the hosts in descending order of processing power.
+  *	Create virtual machines in the sorted list of PEs by packing as many VMs as possible in the fastest PE.
-  * Bind that task to the corresponding VM.
+  *	Map the cloudlets from the sorted list to the created VM.
-  * Iterate for all the remaining tasks.